Great Elephant Census

-The Great Elephant Census—the largest wildlife survey in history—was an African-wide census designed to provide accurate data about the number and distribution of African elephants by using standardized aerial surveys of hundreds of thousands of square miles or terrain in Africa.

-The census was completed and published in the online journal PeerJ on 31 August 2016 at a cost of US$7 million.
+The Great Elephant Census was an Africa-wide census designed to provide accurate data about the number and distribution of African elephants by using standardized aerial surveys of terrain in Africa.
+The census was published on the online journal PeerJ on 31 August 2016 at a cost of US$7 million.
+It's considered the largest wildlife census in history.

 History

-Scientists believe that there were as many as 20 million African elephants two centuries ago.
-By 1979, only 600,000 elephants remained on the continent.
+The scientific community believes that there were as many as 20 million African elephants in the 1800s and at the time of the Scramble for Africa.
+By 1979, an estimated 600,000 elephants remained on the continent, around a 97% decrease from pre-colonization populations.

-A pan-African elephant census has not been conducted since the 1970s.
-The idea of a modern census was devised by Elephants Without Borders and supported, both financially and logistically, by Paul G. Allen.
-It was also supported by other organizations and individuals, including African Parks, Frankfurt Zoological Society, Wildlife Conservation Society, The Nature Conservancy, IUCN African Elephant Specialist Group, Howard Frederick, Mike Norton-Griffith, Kevin Dunham, Chris Touless, and Curtice Griffin with the report released in September 2016.
+At the time, a pan-African elephant census had not been conducted since around 1979.
+The idea of a modern census was devised by the group Elephants Without Borders and supported, both financially and logistically, by Paul Allen.
+It was also supported by other organizations and individuals, including African Parks, the Frankfurt Zoological Society, Wildlife Conservation Society, The Nature Conservancy, IUCN African Elephant Specialist Group, Howard Frederick, Mike Norton-Griffith, Kevin Dunham, Chris Touless, and Curtice Griffin (as credited by the final report).

 Mike Chase, the founder of Elephants Without Borders, was the lead scientist of the census.
-Chase lead a group of 90 scientists and 286 crew in 18 African countries for over two years to collect the data.
+Chase led a group of 90 scientists and 286 crew members in 18 African countries for over two years to collect the data.
 During this time the team flew a distance of over 500000 km, equivalent to flying to the moon and a quarter of the way back, in over 10,000 hours of collecting data.
 The area covered represents 93% of the elephants known range.

 Forest Elephants which live in central and western Africa were excluded from the survey.